Snakes around your home can be hard to deal with but there are natural snake repellent ideas you can use to get rid of

 There are many natural snake repellent ideas that allow you to get rid of snakes without harming them.

 It’s not known exactly how lemongrass repels snakes, but it does.
 Plant some around the perimeter of your home or garage as a snake repellent.
 Lemongrass bunches can get really large, so you’ll want to keep an eye on it.

 Like lemongrass, wormwood (from the genus Artemisia) can help keep snakes away.
 Keep an eye on this plant too, as it can spread rapidly.

 Snakes will sometimes try to get into chicken coops for the eggs.
 Chickens, as well as guinea hens and turkeys, will attack and kill snakes that get into the coop.
 Pigs will attack snakes too.

 Snakes will try to get into birdhouses for the eggs too.
-They seem like bluebird houses the best, maybe because they’re on a post.
+They seem to like bluebird houses the best, maybe because they’re on a post.
 I plant rose bushes at the bottom of the post and wind the stems around the post.
 And they make for a great snake repellent.
 No more snakes in the bluebird house!

 Cinnamon, clove, and cedarwood essential oils will all repel snakes.
 (Find them all here.)
 It’s thought that snakes think the oils will melt the scales, so they stay away from them.
 True or not, they work to keep snakes at bay.

 Anything near structures, like mulch, shrubs, woodpiles, etc., may harbor snakes or their food sources.
 Clearing debris from around homes and sheds can help prevent snakes from entering the house or garage.

 Like many creatures, snakes dislike garlic.
 Make a spray by chopping garlic cloves and adding to oil.
 (Any oil will work.)
 Infuse the garlic in the oil for a few weeks, they strain.
-Transfer oil to a spray bottle and spray around areas where snakes are known to hide.
+Transfer the oil to a spray bottle and spray around areas where snakes are known to hide.

 Similar to essential oils, sulfur is offensive to snakes and will discourage them from entering areas where it is used.
 It is also the other active ingredient in Snake-A-Way.